peterrenshaw/bigbox/docs/hack-bigbox-duckduckgo.md

     from urllib2 import Request

 This sucks!
-The urllib code pretty rusty.
-There are better choices, in my opinion.
-So there's one problem.
+Also the urllib code pretty rusty.
+Is there a replacement or better choices?

+#### Request

+Why use urllib?
+Is there a better, more reliable, easier to use piece of code I can use?
+Yes.
+It's called [python-requests](http://docs.python-requests.org/en/latest/).
+So I'll use this.
+The reason is the simplicity of the code.
+It's that simple.
+However this means a dependency.
+One of the advantages of the *python-duckduckgo* code is it's simplicity.
+It's all there in the code.
+You don't need any downloads to use it.
+Hats off for this.

 #### Rewrite everything?